fkztw/gettitle/README.md

 # Gettitle

-A Python2 script depends on Machanize to grab the title of the url.
+A Python2 script depends on mechanize to grab the title(s) of the url(s).
+Can print out in normal or markdown format.
+Currently support auto copy to clipboard via `xclip`.

 ## Usage